Skip to main content

 The firework stand in the parking lot of Macey's on State Street is open for business.
 Fireworks can be purchased legally in Provo until July 24.
 (Megan Sibley)

-As of June 24, class “C” fireworks sales are legal again in Utah in preparation for the upcoming July holidays.
+As of June 24, sales of class “C” fireworks, or consumer fireworks, are legal again in Utah in preparation for the upcoming July holidays.

 The legal sales window for this season will end on Pioneer Day, July 24, but the timeframes sanctioned for the discharging of fireworks are much narrower.